Visit our CHQA News Hub to stay up-to-date with the latest in corporate governance and law.

 Paul is a partner in the Mergers & Acquisitions group.
-He specialises in advising clients on private mergers and acquisitions, joint ventures, commercial agreements and regulatory matters, with a focus on the energy, mining and resources, communications and transport sectors.
+He specialises in advising clients on private mergers and acquisitions, joint ventures, commercial agreements and regulatory matters, with a focus on the energy and resources and transport sectors.
 He also deals widely in climate change and carbon cost issues.

 Paul regularly leads due diligence teams for acquisitions or sales in the mining and resources and energy sectors and advises on the application of Australia’s foreign investment regime.
 He also advises on complex commercial contractual arrangements and greenfields development projects, including gas fired power plants, solar power projects, windfarm development and gas pipelines, as well as associated regulatory matters in the energy and mining and resources sector.

-Paul’s recent mining and energy sector transactions include acting for PTTEP on the acquisition of oil and gas interests in the Timor Sea, advising AGL on gas sales contracts, advising a solar thermal generation project for its submission to the Solar Flagships Program acting on the acquisition of the Collgar Wind Farm by REST and UBS International Infrastructure Fund.
+Paul’s recent mining and energy sector transactions include acting for Trustpower on its successful bid for then NSW Government's Green State Power assets, advising AGL on gas sales contracts, advising a solar thermal generation project for its submission to the Solar Flagships Program acting on the acquisition of the Collgar Wind Farm by REST and UBS International Infrastructure Fund.

 Paul has presented various conference papers and lectures on legal issues in energy and climate change and is a visiting academic at the University of New South Wales being the course coordinator for (and a lecturer at) the university's Mining and Resources Law short course presented by specialist lawyers from Minter Ellison's Sydney office.

 Recognised in Best Lawyers – Oil & Gas Law "Lawyer of the Year" 2014 (NSW), also listed Energy Law (2013, 2014).